manudelu/AI_DroneSwarm/README.md

 Since the project involves running three scripts concurrently, along with the AirSim simulation, it's advisable to have a more powerful PC to handle the increased CPU usage from these tasks.
 Additionally, a higher-performing system will help prevent slowdowns in the simulation caused by resource competition among the scripts.

+`Note`: Before running the simulation go to `Edit->Editor Preferences` in Unreal Editor, in the `Search` box type `CPU` and ensure that `Use Less CPU when in Background` is unchecked.
+If you don't do this then UE will be slowed down dramatically when UE window loses focus.

 Step 1: Install Unreal Engine
 ----------------
 Visit the Epic Games store and download `Unreal Engine 5.2`